Half Marathon Course

 Located three blocks south of the Start Line, right past the Bayside Marketplace.
 The clear bag provided at packet pick-up must be used.
 See the gear check section below for more information.

 A medical unit will be located at the start line for your safety.
-Please look for medical personnel in green T-shirts if you need assistance.
+Please look for medical personnel in red T-shirts if you need assistance.
 Water/Gatorade stations will be located on both sides of the start line area.

 301 Biscayne Blvd.